kris098e/5th_term/5th_term/algorithms_propability/Exam/Exam_questions_and_notes.md

 2. There are no more augmenting paths in $N_{f}$
 3. `|f|=c(S,T)` for some cut `S,T` cut
 Now of course, if we find a capacity (a minimum capacity) of a cut that has the value of the flow, then this is the maximum flow, as we have already proven.
-- Clearly, 1 implies 2, as if we cannot find more augmenting paths, then we cannot increase the flow further.
+- Clearly, 1 implies 2, as $!2 \implies !1$ therefore, there is an augmenting path, then the flow is not a maximum.
+That is, we can increase by at least `1`, then the flow is clearly not maximum.
 - 3 implies 1, as $\mid f\mid \leq c(S,T)$, so if we can find a cut in which $\mid f\mid=c(S,T)$ then this is a max flow.
 - 2 implies 3, as when we have no more augmenting paths in the residual network, that must mean that we cannot get to `T` from `S` anymore in $N_{f}$.
 This means that we can make the set `S` with arcs going to `T` in such a way that the capacity of all these arcs are maxed out with flow.
 Thereby we have no way to get to `T` in the residual network, when we define the arcs by how we actually made the residual network.
 ![[Pasted image 20231230134546.png]]